 The formal degree to be offered is the Doctor of Philosophy in Computer Science and Engineering.
 This will be awarded to candidates who complete all the requirements of the Ph.D. degree described later in this section.

 Students admitted to the Ph.D. program should have a master degree in computer science or engineering or related discipline with at least a 3.3 GPA on a 4.0 scale.
 Interested students in the Ph.D. program without an M.S. degree must apply and be admitted into the M.S. program first, and then upon finishing the M.S. degree, they would be eligible to apply for the Ph.D. program.

-Students admitted from non-English speaking foreign countries, having a master’s degree in computer science and engineering will also be required to have a TOEFL score of at least 80, or a minimum IELTS score of 6.5.
+International students with a master’s degree in computer science and engineering are also required to have a TOEFL IBT score of at least 80, or a minimum IELTS score of 6.5.
 A score of at least 150 is required in the verbal section and 155 is required in the quantitative section of the GRE scores.
 Conditional admission to the Ph.D. program is not available.

 Please refer to the General Admissions Information for detail requirements.